-But the Chelsea winger put those worries aside, his 79th-minute strike adding to Romelu Lukaku's effort as Marc Wilmots' claimed a solid victory.
+But the Chelsea winger put those worries aside, with his 79th-minute strike adding to Romelu Lukaku's effort as Marc Wilmots' claimed a solid victory.

 Hazard was withdrawn immediately after, with Wilmots no doubt relieved to see his star man come through unscathed.

-The head coach would also have taken great heart from Lukaku's goal, as he found the net with a stunning controlled finish from range to follow up a hat trick against Luxembourg earlier this week.
+The head coach would also have taken great heart from Lukaku's goal, as he found the net with a stunning controlled finish from range to follow up a hat-trick against Luxembourg earlier this week.

 A complete performance against a worthy Sweden side - albeit one without star man Zlatan Ibrahimovic, who was on the bench - was capped by a clean sheet, with skipper Vincent Kompany immense throughout.